JEDemets/EnsimagOpenstackG7/README.md

  - Do th GET request to the Worker.
  - Update database for the status of the user.
  - Upload retrieved image in Swift
  - Answer the request with OK or error message.
+If OK an automatic email is sent to advice the administrator (using cURL and Mailgun Service).

 Also in that case we used the php-opencloud library to interact with Swift.